-Child Sexual Abuse and Exploitation Prevention Guide
+Child Sexual Abuse and Exploitation Prevention Guide & SB 401

-Work Group 2 is comprised of dedicated local experts in child advocacy, child abuse prevention, and victims’ services – spent two years reviewing specific child-focused abuse and exploitation prevention programs to create this guide.
-This guide does not endorse a particular program, but it does provide a list of programs that have met the Work Group’s specific criteria for best practice.
+Georgia’s Statewide Human Trafficking Task Force, led by the Georgia Criminal Justice Coordinating Council, released the TARG in early 2017 after two years of review and development by the Task Force’s Work Group 2: Youth Safe and Aware.
+Work Group 2 is comprised of dedicated local experts in child advocacy, child abuse prevention, and victims’ services.
+They reviewed specific child-focused abuse and exploitation prevention programs to create a synopsis of programs that met the Work Group’s specific criteria for best practice, although the guide does not endorse a particular program.
 It is up to each school and/or youth-serving organization to use this guide as a tool to assess their situation and resources and then decide on a program and implementation plan that best meets their needs.

 For more information, contact:

 For more information, visit https://cjcc.georgia.gov/georgia-statewide-human-trafficking-task-force